orditeck/2ndbrain/Google or Privacy, which do you value more.md

 That's it!
 Syncthing will automatically sync your photos from your phone to Photoprism whenever a new photo is added to the "Camera" folder on your phone.

+It's worth noting that the method I  just discussed can be used for more than just syncing with Photoprism.
+In fact, you can use this method to save your phone's photos and videos directly to your computer, and then use any offline photo library management tool you prefer.
+Again, it's crucial to keep in mind the importance of backing up your library, ideally to multiple locations, to ensure the safety and accessibility of your data.

 Useful links:
 - [PhotoPrism User Guide: Indexing Your Originals](https://docs.photoprism.app/user-guide/library/originals/)